rockhopsoft/survlooporg/README.md

 <a href="http://wikiworldorder.org/2016/11/26/coding-with-laravel-installing-homestead-on-a-mac/"
     target="_blank">WikiWorldOrder.org/2016/11/26/coding-with-laravel-installing-homestead-on-a-mac/</a>.

-The instructions below include the needed steps to install SurvLoop, as well as the Open Police system.
+The instructions below include the needed steps to install SurvLoop, as well as the SurvLoop.org system.

 * Install Laravel's default user authentication, one required package, and SurvLoop: